Currency: Pound Sterling

 There are very few places in the world that can combine history, style and culture at the same time but London is definitely one of them.
 You'll be transported back in time on many of our coach trips to London as each street and place has a tale to tell with its stunning architecture, from the soaring limestone peaks of the Houses of Parliament to the magnificent dome of St Paul's Cathedral and the wonderful exterior of the Tower of London.

 For the ultimate of views, head to London's South Bank and book a flight on the London Eye.
 If it's a clear day you may be able to see as far as Windsor Castle from the top so grab your binoculars and see what else you can spot during your flight.
-Another attraction stealing the limelight is The Shard which pierces the sky at 1,016ft and offers visitors the chance to admire the city from a different perspective with the newly-opened View From The Shard.
+Another attraction stealing the limelight is The Shard which pierces the sky at 1,016ft and offers visitors the chance to admire the city from a different perspective from the View From The Shard viewing platform.
 For a view with a difference, head to Greenwich where you can walk across the O2 arena or take a cable car across the River Thames!

 One of London's many highlights is its connection with Royalty and you cannot leave the city without visiting Buckingham Palace – the home of The Royal Family.
 If you're lucky enough to be in London during July and August, you'll have the opportunity to go inside the Palace and see the magnificent State Rooms.
 The Summer Opening of Buckingham Palace is a popular event which tends to sell out quite quickly so you are advised to book tickets as soon as you can to avoid disappointment.